This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-Clean the potato under cool water and pierce it in several spots with a fork.
-Coat with ½ tablespoon of butter and bake for 50 minutes until thoroughly cooked.
+• Bake the Potato: Preheat the oven to 400°F. Scrub the potato under cool water, then pierce it several times with a fork.
+Rub with ½ tablespoon of butter and bake for about 45-50 minutes until tender.

-• After the potato has cooled, slice off the top of the potato and remove the inside, leaving a thin shell.
+• Scoop the Potato: Let the baked potato cool slightly, then slice off the top.
+Scoop out the inside, leaving a thin shell.

-• Mash the potato pulp with the remaining butter, sour cream, milk, garlic powder, salt, pepper, crumbled bacon, and 1/4 cup of cheese in a bowl.
+• Make the Filling: Mash the potato with the remaining butter, sour cream, milk, garlic powder, salt, pepper, crumbled bacon, and ¼ cup of cheese.

-Refill the shell with the mixture, top with the remaining cheese, and bake for 20 minutes until the cheese melts.
+• Bake Again: Lower the oven temperature to 375°F. Spoon the mixture back into the potato, top with the remaining cheese, and bake for 20 minutes until the cheese melts.

 Notes